webqit/quantum-js/README.md

 You could simply have Reflex Functions as your *compile target*!

+#### *Example 1:*

-**--> Example 1:** Below is how the [`<script reflex>`](https://github.com/webqit/oohtml#reactive-html) element in the OOHTML suite which brings Reflex-based reactivity to HTML - by simply compiling to Reflex Functions under the hood!
+Below is how the [`<script reflex>`](https://github.com/webqit/oohtml#reactive-html) element in the OOHTML suite which brings Reflex-based reactivity to HTML - by simply compiling to Reflex Functions under the hood!
 Here's an example:

 ```html
 <div>